bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 You can connect a node to the testnet by downloading the [node binary](https://github.com/binance-chain/node-binary/tree/master/fullnode/testnet/0.6.3-hotfix) to use this [configuration](https://github.com/binance-chain/node-binary/tree/master/fullnode/testnet/0.6.3-hotfix/config).

-There is also a [web wallet](https://testnet.binance.org/en/) that can directly interact with the DEX. testnet.
+There is also a [web wallet](https://testnet.binance.org/en/) that can directly interact with the DEX testnet.

 ### What is the Testnet good for?